Bologna–Florence high-speed railway: Features

 Maximum rock coverage over tunnels is about 600 to 700 m.
 All tunnels are double track.
 Each tunnel has an intermediate access from the surface about every 5 km, except the Vaglia tunnel, which instead has a parallel service tunnel for about half of its length.

-Akin to the rest of Italy's modern high speed lines, the Level 2 of European Rail Traffic Management System (ERTMS) signalling system has been installed throughout.
+Akin to the rest of Italy's modern high speed lines, the Level 2 of ETCS ("European Train Control System", the signaling part of the European Rail Traffic Management System (ERTMS) program) has been installed throughout.
 This was installed without any traditional fallback system, such as physical lineside signals, yielding considerable cost savings due to the reduction in trackside equipment required and along with an ongoing decrease in associated trackside maintenance costs.
-ERTMS enables a significant increase in traffic capacity over historic signalling counterparts.
+ETCS enables a significant increase in traffic capacity over historic signalling counterparts.